circlefin/stablecoin-evm/verification/README.verification.txt

   'FiatToken_PositiveTests', 'PositiveTestsupgraded', 'PositiveTests' etc., but not 'upgradedPositiveTests'.)

-- Should include the word 'Upgraded' if they test an upgraded version of the FiatToken.
-(Note: This will skip verification on tests in the contract block.
-  The assumption is that any test that is run on an upgraded version of the token is also run on a non-upgraded version of the token.)

 - Should include the word 'Legacy' if they run tests that do not need to be recorded in the spreadsheet and can be ignored by the verification tool.